ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 ### Collect Request

-A collect request is associated with a PDA task.
+A collect request is associated with a PPM task.
 Along with the task ID, the request includes a time interval that determines the batch of reports to be aggregated.
 To make a collect request, the collector issues a POST request to `[leader]/collect`, where `[leader]` is the leader's endpoint URL.
 The body of